SAP/spartacus-docs/_pages/home/updating-to-version-2/updating-to-version-2.md

 ng update @spartacus/schematics
 ```

 > NOTE: in case you don't have `@spartacus/schematics` installed, you'll get the following error: `Package '@spartacus/schematics' is not a dependency.`.
-Before you can use the update schematics, you need to add `@spartacus/schematics` to your `package.json` (make sure that the version matches the other spartacus libraries) and install it using your package manager (npm or yarn).
+For more, please refer to the [Prerequisites section](_pages/home/updating-to-version-2/updating-to-version-2.md#Prerequisites) about adding the Spartacus Schematics to your application.

 When the script has finished running, inspect your code for comments that begin with `//TODO:Spartacus`.
 For detailed information about each injected comment, see [Technical Changes in Spartacus 2.0](https://github.com/SAP/spartacus/blob/develop/docs/migration/2_0.md).